Current as of May 2019 | Download print version (in PDF)

 All foundations, some SAs, and most public institutions have public benefit status.
 In theory, SSOs can also obtain public benefit status and accept donations under the PWDL.

-Informal NPOs registered as businesses or that are unregistered, however, are not eligible for tax exemption, even though operationally they are nonprofit and have a public benefit purpose.
+Informal NPOs registered as businesses or that are unregistered, however, are not eligible for public benefit status, even though operationally they are nonprofit and have a public benefit purpose.
 Some of China’s best-known independent public benefit NPOs fall into this category.